-- Service pipes 1-inch through 2-inches in diameter must be of Type K soft temper copper tubing and must conform to the latest revision standard specification for seamless copper water tube, ASTM B43-58. - Where allowed in advance by the RWA, plastic service pipes 1 inch through 2-inches in diameter shall be polyethylene pressure tubing, Pressure Class 200 p.s.i, SDR 9, CTS.
+• Service pipes 1-inch through 2-inches in diameter must be of

+Type K soft temper copper tubing and must conform to the latest revision standard specification for seamless copper water tube, ASTM B43-58.

+- Where allowed in advance by the RWA and only located on the customer side of a meter vault or pit, plastic service pipes 1 inch through 2-inches in diameter shall be polyethylene pressure tubing, Pressure Class 200 p.s.i, SDR 9, CTS.
 It should conform to the latest revision of AWWA Standard C901 and should be marked with the size, material and pressure class.
+Plastic piping must transition to copper tubing from the meter vault towards entering the building.
 Trace wire made of Copper 18 gauge is required for all plastic service lines.
 Trace wire must be wrapped around the polyethylene tubing and be clamped to copper tubing exiting meter vault and entering building.
 Cross-linked polyethylene (PEX) piping is not acceptable for underground installation. - Service pipes 4-inches in diameter or larger should be of ductile iron cement lined minimum Class 52 or a class with a wall thickness suitable for pressures and loads encountered.
 Ductile iron pipe should conform to the latest revision of AWWA Standard C151.
-Ductile iron pipe should be furnished with a double cement-mortar lining.
+Ductile iron pipe should be furnished with a double cementmortar lining.
 The lining should conform to the latest revision of AWWA Standard C104.